SiteName

 Volunteers Wanted!

 Looking for a fulfilling volunteer opportunity that allows you to give back to the community?
-There’s a volunteer opening to fit everyone’s interest, ability and schedule at the West Friendship Volunteer Fire Department.
-Whether you choose to be a Firefighter, Emergency Medical Technician, Administrator or Auxiliary member, the West Friendship Volunteer Fire Department has a place for you.
+There is a volunteer opening to fit everyone’s interest, ability and schedule at the West Friendship Volunteer Fire Department.
+Whether you choose to be a Firefighter, Emergency Medical Technician, Administrative or Auxiliary member, the West Friendship volunteer fire Department has a place for you.

 BACKGROUND

-The West Friendship Volunteer Fire Department was established in 1944 and provides fire, EMS, and rescue services to the community as a part of the Howard County Department of Fire and Rescue Services.
+The West Friendship Volunteer Fire Department was established in 1944, and provides fire, EMS, and rescue services to the community as a part of the Howard County Fire Department.

 It is staffed by volunteers as well as paid, career personnel, and responds to approximately 2500 calls per year.